Loading figure…

 “Implement USMCA for improved North American trade.
 (Dec 2019)”

-Position extraction pending on 6 issues: Foreign Aid, Climate, Education, School Curriculum, Criminal Justice, Tech Regulation.
+Position extraction pending on 7 issues: Foreign Policy, Climate, Education, School Curriculum, Criminal Justice, Tech Regulation, Elections & Campaigns.

 Read twice and referred to the Committee on the Judiciary.